SeanTheSun22/jklmFunBot/README.md

 Author: Sean Sun

-To setup the bot clone the repository to 'C:\...\jklmFunBot' then use the commands
+To setup the bot clone the repository to `C:\...\jklmFunBot` then use the commands

 `cd C:\...\jklmFunBot`